19hours/sg-statutes/Acts/State Courts Act.md

 [Act 5 of 2014 wef 07/03/2014]

 (7) A person whose name appears in the list of touts under section 73 of the Supreme Court of Judicature Act (Cap.
-322) shall be deemed to be included in the list under this section, and vice versa.
+322), or the list of touts under section 39 of the Family Justice Act 2014, shall be deemed to be included in the list under this section, and vice versa.

+[Act 27 of 2014 wef 01/10/2014]

 ### Impounding documents